 Next we’ll look at some extracts from the extreme oath that the Jesuits of the fourth vow take.
 This oath has was documented in the Library of Congress (Journals of the 62nd Congress, 3rd Session, of the United States Congressional Record; House Calendar No. 397, Report No. 1523, 15 February, 1913, pp. 3215-3216), of which it has subsequently been torn out.
-It has been confirmed by Jesuits who have left the order (Such as Alberto Rivera, who was also poisoned after forsaking and beginning to publicly oppose the order in 1967).
+It has been confirmed by Jesuits who have left the order (Such as the Jesuit Priest and Catholic Bishop Alberto Rivera, who was also poisoned after forsaking and beginning to publicly oppose the order in 1967).
 Also confirming its veracity is the fact that the fruits of this oath are manifest in the annals of 1500 years of history, in nearly every nation, since the order’s inception.

 It begins with the words of the Superior General of the Order, who administers the oath: